evanshortiss/bittrex-api/README.md

 ## Response Formats
-All responses from this module are true to the original format specified in the [Bittrex API](https://bittrex.com/home/api) docs - no magic or odd stuff here!
+All responses from this module are true to the original format specified in the [Bittrex API](https://bittrex.com/home/api) docs - no magic, classes, or odd stuff here!

-For example, the `/public/getticker` endpoint returns this format:
+As an example, the `/public/getticker` endpoint returns this format:

 ```json
 {